-In Switzerland, international students can get scholarships offered by the Swiss government, based on partnerships established with several countries.
+International students can get scholarships offered by the Swiss government, based on partnerships established with several countries.
 Most of these scholarships are granted to postgraduate candidates and researchers.
 Other funding opportunities are offered by individual universities and other organisations.

 - You should check if you are entitled to receive a scholarship by contacting the Swiss embassy or consulate in your home country.

-In some universities, you can apply for an interest-free loan of up to 11,000 EUR per year, which covers up to 40 % of fees and living costs.
-In Zurich, you can also opt for the solidarity fund for foreign students – available for Bachelor students who have completed their first semester.
-The amount of the fund can get up to 520 EUR/month, for up to ten semesters.
+- In some universities, you can apply for an interest-free loan of up to 11,000 EUR per year, which covers up to 40 % of fees and living costs.
+In Zurich, you can also opt for the solidarity fund for foreign students.

 You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.